-One of the many advantages of driving an electric vehicle is that running costs are low, because you’re not paying for expensive petrol or diesel.
+One of the many advantages of driving an electric vehicle is that running costs are low because you’re not paying for petrol or diesel.
 But how much exactly does it cost to top up your EV’s battery?

-There are numerous variables involved in calculating the cost of running an EV, from the weight of the car to the heaviness of your right foot, but we can give you a few ballpark examples.
+There are numerous variables involved in calculating the cost of running an EV, from the weight of the car to the heaviness of your right foot and where you do most of your charging, but we can give you a few ballpark examples.

 How much will it cost to charge my electric car at home?